Whitney Z. Bernstein

 Whitney is an experienced criminal defense attorney who brings her competence, compassion, and tenacity to every case and client.

-Whitney has spent her career representing clients charged with felony and misdemeanor criminal offenses.
-She is an aggressive litigator with a track record for achieving success for her clients when the odds are against them.
+Whitney Z. Bernstein is an aggressive litigator with a track record for achieving success for her clients when the odds are against them.
+She has spent her career representing clients charged with felony and misdemeanor criminal offenses.
 Whitney earned her reputation as a credible, tireless, and respected advocate during her years as a trial attorney with the Federal Defenders of San Diego and with Brooklyn Defender Services.
 She has tried numerous felony and misdemeanor federal and state jury trials.

 In addition to Whitney’s considerable courtroom and trial experience, she has drafted and argued countless suppression and discovery violation motions, negotiated favorable dispositions for her clients, and obtained numerous dismissals of charges.
 Whitney takes a very hands-on approach by involving herself in all aspects of case management, investigation, interviews, negotiations, and trial preparation.
 She has also successfully argued before the Ninth Circuit Court of Appeals regarding interpretation and application of federal immigration laws.

 In addition to her actual practice, while at the Federal Defenders of San Diego, Inc., Whitney helped expand the office’s renowned training curriculum and supervised new trial attorneys.
 She also continues to train federal criminal defense practitioners at the local and national level.
 At her most recent training, she spoke on the emerging body of law on cell phones and the Fourth Amendment.
 Currently, Whitney proudly serves on the inaugural Advisory Board to the San Diego County Probation Department Chief, as a Lawyer Representative for the Southern District of California, and as a member of the Women’s White Collar Defense Association.